Dospacite/VLLMSPA/README.md

 ### LLM05: Supply Chain - TODO
 Will use an intentionally vulnerable version of a python package.

 ### LLM06: Sensitive Information Disclosure
-Implemented through the non-filtered message summary response, where it includes private messages.
+Exposes private messages to the attacker through the message fetching tool.
+The tool returns all messages including private ones without proper authorization checks.

 ### LLM07: Insecure Plugin Design
 Command injection vulnerability in model info tool, will also implement user information access through raw sql query, to enable SQL injection.